A topic from the subject of Chromatography in Chemistry.

 Procedure:

-2. Prepare the chromatography paper: Cut a strip of chromatography paper and draw a pencil line near the bottom edge.
+2. Prepare the chromatography paper: Cut a strip of chromatography paper (approximately 10-15 cm long).
+Using a pencil, draw a light horizontal line about 1-2 cm from the bottom edge.
+This is the origin line.

 Key Procedures: